g0urav-hustler/Sentiment-Analysis/README.md

 - Clean the messages, remove unwanted symbols like @,#,!,& etc.
 - Stemming the words in the message.
 For that I use PorterStemmer.
 For more info use [reference](https://www.geeksforgeeks.org/python-stemming-words-with-nltk/)
 - Words into numbers.
 For that I use imdb word library.
 It has more than 50,000 words.
 - Padding the messages so that length of all messages should be equal.
-To understand padding use[reference](https://www.tensorflow.org/guide/keras/masking_and_padding)
+To understand padding use [reference](https://www.tensorflow.org/guide/keras/masking_and_padding)

 Now the data is ready for building the model.